aminblm/linkedin-application-bot/README.md

 ## Future Implementations

 - Headless browser experience (run the bot without launching the browser)
+- More robustness of the bot for different fields
 - Blacklist offers in Linkedin
 - Output not completed fields in Linkedin
 - Add support to other major job seeking websites (Glassdoor, AngelCo, Greenhouse, Monster, GLobalLogic, djinni)